 With a newly launched Biomedical Engineering major, the College of Engineering is building a strong reputation for research in this area.
 Researchers come from Brown, Harvard, Stanford, and UCLA, and are working on engineered tissue, biomedical applications, brain injuries, mechanics, microfabricatio, robotic systems, and more.
 Meet the researchers in this area.

-Embracing expertise in biological water reclamation, environmental microbiology, alternative energy, and rechargeable batteries, researchers in this area are working toward a better environment.
+Embracing expertise in biological water reclamation, environmental microbiology, alternative energy, and hydrology and water resources, researchers in this area are working toward a better environment.
 Meet researchers in this area.

 With major industry partners such as Boeing, DENSO, and Northrop Grumman, the College of Engineering has a strong foundation in research to advance manufacturing and robotics.
 Meet researchers in this area.